evaera/Cmdr/README.md

 end)
 ```

+### Prefixed Union Types
+An argument can be allowed to accept a different type when starting with a specific prefix.
+The most common example of this is with the `players` type, which when prefixed with % allows the user to select players based on team, rather than name.

+These can be defined on a per-argument basis, so that your commands can accept many types of arguments in a single slot.
+Under the Args section of command definition, each argument has a `Type` key.
+For arguments that accept only a single type, it would look like `Type = "string"`.
+If we also wanted to accept a number when the user prefixes the argument with `#`, we could change it to: `Type = "string # number"`.
+Then, if the user provided `#33` for this argument, your function would be delivered the number value `33` in that position.

+This is infinitely expandable, and you can include as many prefixed union types as you wish: `Type = "string # number @ player % team"`, etc. Remember that there must be a space between the symbol and the type.

+Some default types automatically have a prefixed union type applied to them, because they would both resolve to the same type in the end.
+For example, whenever you define an argument of type `players`, under the hood this is perceived as `players % teamPlayers`. (`teamPlayers` is a type that matches based on team name, but resolves to an array of Players: the same thing that the normal `players` type would resolve with.)

+Here is a list of automatic prefixed union types:

+- `players`: `players % teamPlayers`
+- `playerId`: `playerId # integer`

 ## Types

 By default, these types are available:

 `string`, `number`, `integer`, `boolean`, `player`, `players`, `team`, `teams`, `teamPlayers`, `command`, `commands`, `userInput`, `userInputs`

+Plural types (types that return a table) are listable, so you can provide a comma-separated list of values.

 Custom types are defined as tables that implement specific named functions.
 When Types are in a ModuleScript, the ModuleScript should not return the table directly; instead it should return a function, which accepts the Registry as a parameter.
 You should then call `registry:RegisterType("typeName", yourTable)` to register it.